-Kenneth N. Waltz, Theory of International Politics (Reading, MA: Addison Wesley, 1979).
+Kenneth N. Waltz, Theory of International Politics (Long Grove, IL: Waveland Press, 1979).
+[ISBN: 1577666704]

-Copies of these books are also on reserve at the SSH library.
-All other readings are available on e-reserves at the UCSD Library.
-"Additional reading" is not required.
+Copies of these books are also on reserve at the IR/PS library.
+Other readings are available online (UCSD Library).
+Reading the "additional reading" is not required.